dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 ^^^^^^^^^^^^^^

 Traditionally the Xen console is assigned to the control domain and then reassignable by the toolstack to another domain.
-With hyperlaunch it becomes possible to construct a boot configuration where there is no control domain or have a use case where the Xen console needs to be isolated.
+With Hyperlaunch it becomes possible to construct a boot configuration where there is no control domain or have a use case where the Xen console needs to be isolated.
 As such it becomes necessary to be able to designate which of the initial domains should be assigned the Xen console.
-Therefore hyperlaunch introduces the ability to specify an initial domain which the console is assigned along with a convention of ordered assignment for when there is no explicit assignment.
+Therefore Hyperlaunch introduces the ability to specify an initial domain which the console is assigned along with a convention of ordered assignment for when there is no explicit assignment.